The Labour Party won a second term with 28.2% of the vote and 53 seats in the Storting (parliament).

-The unicameral Storting (parliament) has 169 representatives from 19 constituencies and who serve four-year terms.
+The unicameral Storting has 169 representatives from 19 constituencies and serve four-year terms.
 Of the 169 representatives, 150 hold directly-elected constituency seats and 19 hold seats at large.

 The distribution of seats between the constituencies is recalculated ahead of every parliamentary election based on the 19 constituencies' population and area.